xurst/desktop-authenticator/README.md

-a very ugly desktop authenticator i made in 5 minutes. might be discontinuing this when i get bitwarden premium.
+a very cool desktop authenticator i made in 5 minutes. might be discontinuing this when i get bitwarden premium.

 how to use: